xxlree/FBID/README.md

 # FBID
-an insulator dataset FBID with 1600 images contained defect types of flashover and breakage DataSet can be found in master Branch
+an insulator dataset FBID with 1600 images contained defect types of flashover and breakage.
+DataSet can be found in master Branch